node-red/designs/designs/message-trace/README.md

 ![sample log](samplelog.png)

-Node "D" receives message "X", run join process, and then emit message to node "E", but, we can't assure that messages "Y" and "Z" been processed, or still queued in node "D".
+Node "D" receives message "X", run join process, and then emit message to node "E", but, we can't confirm that messages "Y" and "Z" been processed, or still queued in node "D".

 ### Requirement